 The Tonolli Memorial Fund

 The Tonolli Fund of SIL was created in 1985 through a request from Vittorio and Livia Tonolli, well known limnologists at the Istituto Italiano di Idrobiologia in Pallanza, Italy.
 The purpose of the fund is to provide assistance to young limnologists of developing countries.
-In recent years, the awards committee for the Tonolli Fund has used the fund primarily for support of students who are working toward post-graduate degrees (MS, MSc, PhD) in the field of limnology.
+In recent years, the awards committee for the Tonolli Fund has used the fund primarily for support of students who are working toward post-graduate degrees (MSc, PhD) in the field of limnology.
 The committee will not consider research support for young limnologists who have just received an advanced degree and are in need of funds to support research, or of local limnological projects involving more than one Early Career limnologist.
 Awards from the Tonolli Fund generally are in the amount of $1000 to $1,500 for a period of one year.
 Recipients can also apply again for support in the following year.
 Applications should be submitted by 30 May each year.

 The awards committee for the Tonolli Fund will emphasize research and graduate education in limnology.
 Subjects of highest priority for the Tonolli Fund include the following: cycling (biogeochemistry) of carbon, key nutrients, or other elements known to be important to inland waters; studies of the production of either plant, animal, or microbial biomass and the factors that regulate production; studies of community composition, biodiversity, or factors that regulate these attributes of inland waters; analytical or comparative studies of physical, hydrological, chemical, or biotic processes in all types of inland waters.
-Research that is primarily toward aquaculture or fisheries is of lower priority.

 Rules for the Administration of the Vittorio Tonolli Memorial Fund